bnjjj/node-request-digest/README.md

 ## Disclaimer

 Only tested against one server and spec is not followed fully.
 It works for me and for what I am doing.
-Later I'll update with unit tests and more options available.
 Pay attention, it only works with MD5 algorithm currently.

 ## Usage